seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-2.md

 6. Now choose your Storage redundancy.
 Storage redundancy cannot be changed after protecting items to the vault.
 We recommend that if you're using Azure as a primary backup storage endpoint, continue to use the default Globally-redundant setting.

-**Note : If you don't use Azure as a primary backup storage endpoint, choose Locally redundant, which reduces the Azure storage costs.
-Learn more about geo and local redundancy.**
+**Note : If you don't use Azure as a primary backup storage endpoint, choose Locally redundant, which reduces the Azure storage costs.**

 ![image](../media/back5.png)